AleenaCodes/SPE-Android-Camera/Report.md

 # Integrating a Camera Function into an Android App

-For a lot of apps, taking a picture can be a secondary function &&.
-For situations like this, using the internal camera on Android phones is the solution that makes the most sense, as it allows the app to use the pre-existing camera app to take pictures
+For a lot of apps, taking a picture can be a secondary function and is used as only a small part of the app's main functionality.
+For situations like this, using the internal camera on Android phones is the solution that makes the most sense, as it allows the app to use the pre-existing camera app to take pictures.

+With this in mind, a simple solution for using the built-in camera on Android phones can be made using a relatively simple setup that can be integrated into most apps whether they are brand new or already have an existing structure

 ## Setting up Permissions